lulin-6k/SFE-Former/README.md

 # SFE-Former
 Thank you for your interest in our research.
-SFE-Former is an excellent model for Depression/Anxiety recognition based on facial expression.
+SFE-Former is an excellent model for Depression_Anxiety recognition based on facial expression.
+The code for the relevant components can be found in the Model folder.
+The code for training and testing can be found in the Util folder.

 # Environmental requirements
-numpy~=1.20.3
+python~=3.10.13
+pytorch~=2.2.1
+numpy~=1.26.4
 tqdm~=4.62.3
 scikit-learn~=1.1.2
 matplotlib~=3.4.3